EnergyModelsX/EnergyModelsFlex.jl/docs/src/nodes/sink/multipleinputsinkstrat.md

 #### [Additional variables](@id nodes-mul_in_sink_strat-math-add)

-[`AbstractMultipleInputSinkStrat`](@ref EnergyModelsFlex.AbstractMultipleInputSinkStrat) nodes declare in addition several variables through dispatching on the method [`EnergyModelsBase.variables_node()`](@ref) for including constraints for deficits and surplus for individual resources as well as what the fraction satisfied by each resource.
+[`AbstractMultipleInputSinkStrat`](@ref EnergyModelsFlex.AbstractMultipleInputSinkStrat) nodes declare in addition several variables through dispatching on the method [`EnergyModelsBase.variables_element()`](@ref) for including constraints for deficits and surplus for individual resources as well as what the fraction satisfied by each resource.
 These variables are for an [`AbstractMultipleInputSinkStrat`](@ref EnergyModelsFlex.AbstractMultipleInputSinkStrat) node ``n`` in operational period ``t``:

 - ``\texttt{input\_frac\_strat}[n, t_{inv}, p]``:\